DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/PDFCellCustomization/description.md

 - cancel
 Allows you to prevent default painting logic.

-This demo uses the **customDrawCell** function to repaint the "Website" column content.
+In this demo, the **customDrawCell** function repaints the "Website" column content.

-If you use the **customizeCell** function and the properties that you specify affect the size of the cell, the export system changes the size automatically.
-If you use the **customDrawCell** function, the export system fixes the sizes of the cells and you cannot affect them.